civictech-ie/price-register/README.md

 The API only covers residential properties.
 Maybe you want to add commercial properties? <a href="https://www.github.com/civictech-ie/price-register">Go ahead</a>.

+I have an instance of this running at <a href="https://priceregister.civictech.ie">priceregister.civictech.ie</a>.
+It should be able to withstand a good bit of traffic, but send me a note if you're planning on hammering it.
+I may add API keys or rate limiting if it becomes a problem, but for now it's a free-for-all.

 I made a public site primarily to illustrate how one might interact with this API.
 It&rsquo;s generally what you'd expect, I hope. <code>GET /api/v1/residential/sales</code> will return a list of JSON objects.

 ## development